linked-db/linked-ql/site/capabilities/live-queries.md

 The observed effect is: stable rows that simply mutate in-place in however the underlying tables change.

-### Scenario 1: a join materializes after an INSERT
+### Scenario 1: A Join Materializes After an INSERT

 Suppose a post already exists with an `author_id: 42`, but the matching user row does not yet exist.
 The following INSERT would materialize the join: